elolelo/FinalPokerSolution/README.md

 Assumptions made:

 0. User will input the card one at the time

 1. The card 10 is assumed to be T - so for 10S (10 of spades)  = TS

-2. S and s are interpreated as the samething - This program assumes case-insensitivity 3.Not accounting for ace-to-five low rules
+2. S and s are interpreated as the samething - This program assumes case-insensitivity

+3. Not accounting for ace-to-five low rules

 Steps: